-As the Photography Show 2016 draws to a close on this Tuesday evening, I look back at some of the exciting products, live demonstrations and seminars that I found most useful.
+As the Photography Show 2017 draws to a close this Tuesday, I look back at some of the exciting products, live demonstrations and seminars that I found most useful.
 This year’s show featured over 7 stages that gave advice & demonstrations for the beginners and professional photographers across the four days.
 One of the fantastic things about the Photography Show is the experience and knowledge available to everyone who walks through the NEC doors, you can be anything from a wildlife photographer to a wedding photographer and there is something for everyone.

 With over 200 exhibitors at this year’s show there’s certainly plenty to look at, as a complete camera geek and my love for all things tech, I made sure I got hands on with as many new products as I could.
 With so much going on over the weekend, I thought it would be a great idea to share my favourite stands from this year’s show:

 The ever popular Sigma, again had a fantastic set up at this year's Photography Show 2017, showcasing their new lineup of lenses which sums up their approach to lenses and photography.
 The three new and popular lines on display were Contemporary, Art and Sports, all of which show Sigma's development philosophy and advanced manufacturing systems.
 The great thing about the Photography Show is that you can bring along your own camera bodies and try out new kit and the Sigma stand was certainly the place to be for photographers.